jdrumgoole/worldpay-within-sdk/README.md

 * applications - Applications used to support this SDK.
 * rpc - Thrift definitions for the RPC layer.
-* sdkcore - Worldpay Within SDK Core written in go.
+* sdkcore - Worldpay Within SDK Core written in Go.
 * wrappers - Wrapper implementations in other languages using Thrift RPC.

 ## Further documentation